-If the Statistics Enable bit is set in SF_STATE, then SF will increment the CL_PRIMITIVES_COUNT Register (see Memory Interface Registers) once for each object in each primitive topology it receives from the CLIP stage.
+If the Statistics Enable bit is set in SF_STATE, then SF will increment the CL_PRIMITIVES_COUNT Register (see Memory Interface Registers in Volume Ia, GPU) once for each object in each primitive topology it receives from the CLIP stage.
 This bit should always be set if clipping is enabled and pipeline statistics are desired.